 Memory Attention Router Skill

-This skill turns long agent memory into a small, role-aware working-memory packet.
+Turn long-term memory into a small, role-aware working-memory packet.

 - from now on

-- remember that
+- remember this

 - always